no-go/UART-Smartwatch/README.md

 ## Features

 - Button 1: time and message request (sends a tilde char)
-- Button 2: switch time mode
+- Button 2: switch time mode and wakeup on sleep
 - receive RGB Notification and message count
 - uses MSTimer2 Library
+- uses INT1 on Pin3 to wake up the CPU

 ### Time Modes